ageorge95/SERPENT-chia-offline-transaction-sign-and-send/README.md

 - Also, feel free to contribute to the tool's development with a PR.

 # How to use
-The tool was designed mainly for Windows, but should work on every OS where python is supported.
+The tool supports Windows 10 and Ubuntu (and possibly Debian, but this is untested).
+Getting it to run on other Unix-based operating systems will require swapping out the package managers used in `install.sh`.

 It can used as a sub-module, so if you want to include it in a bigger set of scripts, you can do that 🙂.
 Just import _00_back_end.SERPENT_back_end and you are good to go.